-Journal of Audiology and Otology (JAO) (formerly known as Korean Journal of Audiology) has been published four times a year since 1997, and its continuous nationwide distribution reflects its position as the official journal of the Korean Audiological and Korean Otological Society.
+Journal of Audiology and Otology (JAO) (formerly known as Korean Journal of Audiology) has been published since 1997.
+Its continuous nationwide distribution reflects its position as the official journal of the Korean Audiological and Korean Otological Society.
+It is published in English four times a year in 20th days of January, April, July, and October.
 We invite the submission of articles on topics pertaining to the science and art of medicine that will help fulfill the journal’s mission of publishing “contemporary, ethical, and clinically relevant information in audiology and otology that can assist otolaryngologists, audiologists, and scientists in hearing science or related fields.”

 To prevent the journal from being overrun by inadequate materials or troubled by certain conflicts, the editorial committee has established a set of regulations.
 Articles that do not contain adequate context or fail to meet editorial regulations are subject to correction recommendations, which may result in delayed publication or rejection.
 Multiple or duplicate publications that do not satisfy the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (Ann Intern Med 1997;126:36-47) are strictly forbidden.